ApolloAuto/apollo/modules/perception/radar_detection/README.md

+# perception-radar-detection

-# Introduction
+## Introduction

 The radar detection module detects and tracks obstacles through the radar sensor, then sends them to the multi-sensor fusion module.

 The radar detection module receives the radar drive message, which is already include the objects detected and tracked.
 Even so, the radar module has re-tracked the objects.

-# Directory Structure
+## Directory Structure

 ```
 radar_detection
 ├── BUILD     // bazel build file